 Ed also co-created a Systemic coaching and consulting service with Terry Ingham and Judith Hemming (the Directors of nowhere foundation).
 From 2006-10 Ed pioneered using the systemic method with clients in the UK and Europe including: de Agostini s.P.a, Roche, Encyclopedia Britannica, Lexis Nexis, the Royal Navy, the Leadership Centre for Local Government, Bath University and Henley Business School.
 Ed was also supported in this work by Mark Stanley and Alison Wooding (Head of Media for nowhere).

-Then, in 2010, Judith Hemming and Richard Wallstein passed the management of the family trainings on to the next generation of leading British practitioners – including Ed and Gaye Donaldson – and they formed the Centre for Systemic Constellations (UK) as an independent non-profit body to promote systemic (intimate) training and research.
+Also in 2010-11, Judith Hemming and Richard Wallstein passed the management of the family trainings on to the next generation of leading British practitioners – including Ed and Gaye Donaldson – and they formed the Centre for Systemic Constellations (UK) Ltd as a separate non-profit institute to promote systemic (intimate) training and research.

 In 2014, Judith Hemming passed on the baton of COLPI, so that our longer Practitioner programme could be offered under the COLPI name for the first time (in collaboration with the Centre for Systemic Constellations UK).
 This also enabled dual certification by a systemic training body, in addition to its certification by the International Coach Federation (ICF).